 As OutReach suggested earlier this month, they were aware since at least last year’s parade of concerns about the police presence in OutReach Pride.
 But to my eyes and ears at least, it was only in the past few weeks that the issue really boiled over… or at least it did on the Facebook group I’m a member of that’s devoted to the Madison trans community.
 And with that, I must talk about how I myself got into this morass, or at least I think I did (and I must use generalizations as much as possible since, well, what happens in the group stays there):

 A couple of weekends ago, I had posted that OutReach statement I linked in the above paragraph to the group, just as a “for your information” post and not a reason to start a verbal fire.
-But within an hour, if not a few minutes… boy oh boy, did my post create a 5-alarm fire.
-Not even a side mention about a couple of MPD Pride members joining us for outreach (the verb, not the organization) mollified those tho loudly voiced their concerns.
-Their reasoning was that if even those who are employed by the police are part of a LGBT-oriented employee resource group… well, they’re still part of the police, meaning they’re associated with units who those in minority groups are very afraid of.
+But within an hour, if not a few minutes… yikes, did my post create a 5-alarm fire.
+Not even a side mention about a couple of MPD Pride members joining us for outreach (the verb, not the organization) could mollify those tho loudly voiced their concerns.
+Their reasoning was that if even those who are employed by the police are part of an LGBT-oriented employee resource group… well, they’re still part of the police, meaning they’re associated with units who those in minority groups are very afraid of.

 While OutReach was initially defensive about the police presence at Pride, they relented late last week and withdrew the applications for both MPD Pride and the UW—Madison Police’s LGBT resource group, as well as that of the Dane County Sheriff.
 (Side note: Madison’s fire department withdrew from the parade in sympathy to the boys in blue.)

 But just because OutReach withdrew the police units’ entries doesn’t mean the police won’t be there at all.
-For one, as mentioned above, armed MPD personnel must be there to provide security (it’s in OutReach’s parade permit with the city).
-But also, the county sheriff and the members of the police forces’ resource groups can march, although they won’t be permitted to don a uniform or firearm, nor can they march under a police-related banner; in other words, they must appear as civilians.
+For one, as mentioned above, armed MPD personnel must be there to provide security (it is in OutReach’s parade permit with the city).
+But also, the county sheriff and the members of the police forces’ resource groups can march, although they won’t be permitted to don a uniform or firearm, nor can they march under a police-related banner.
+In other words, they must appear as civilians.

 Needless to say, a few sighs of relief have been released by all involved, including those who are (were?) still opposed to the police presence in the parade.
 Those in opposition were serious enough in their concerns to plan a counter-rally at the same time and almost the same terminus as OutReach Pride.
 Instead, said counter-protestors will take part in the parade, but will stage a “victory party” (that’s what they’re calling it) somewhere after OutReach Pride finishes up and clears out around late afternoon on Sunday.